Bilateral Relations

 Main exported goods:

-spirit and alcohol goods, carpets and rugs, diamonds and other precious and semiprecious stones and metals, aluminum.
+Spirits and alcohol goods, carpets and rugs, diamonds and other precious and semiprecious stones and metals, aluminium.

 Main imported goods:

-automobiles (passenger, cargo and pickups), telephones, mobile phones and other communication equipment, computers and parts, clothing, meat products.
+Automobiles (passenger and cargo), telephones, mobile phones and other communication equipments, computers, clothing, and meat products.

 Print the page